tomaswolf/gerrit-gitblit-plugin/src/main/resources/Documentation/index.md

 By default, the built-in configuration does allow anonymous browsing, subject to the repository and ref-level access restrictions defined in Gerrit.
 If you want to lock the GitBlit plugin to allow only logged-in users to browse, set in `$GERRIT_SITE/etc/gitblit.properties` the key
 `web.authenticateViewPages = true`.
 This is the only key of the built-in configuration that you _can_ override.

+GitBlit's ticket service, fan-out service, and its plugin mechanism are disabled in this plugin, as is ssh access through GitBlit since Gerrit already provides that.

 The GitBlit `${basePath}` is the plugin's data directory provided by Gerrit at `$GERRIT_SITE/data/@PLUGIN@/`.